 On the other hand, if it is the speed that you are more interested in over stability, then get a board with trucks that are substantially smaller than its deck.
 This type of longboard is the most ideal for smoother, more even roads.

-Tips and tricks for the best longboard size:
+Tips and tricks for choosing best longboard size:

 - If you want a longboard that’s taller, then get a drop down truck with wheels of a higher diameter.
 Similarly, if you want a board that’s closer to the ground, then opt for drop through trick with smaller wheels.

-- You can control and adjust the difference in size of the deck from the ground using risers.
+- You can control and adjust the difference in the size of the deck from the ground using risers.
 There are heaps of risers sold separately so you have multiple sizes to choose from.
 Check and comb through Amazon for more details on this!

 - If you think you would like to transfer from a smaller board to a larger one, or similarly, from a larger board to a smaller one; you can easily do that without having to change to the entire board!